atodorov/atodorov.github.com/source/_posts/2013-05-17-linux-and-python-tools-to-compare-images.markdown

 ---------------------

 I'm working on QA automation where this comes handy.
-However you may try some lame image recognition by comparing regions to a pre-defined baseline.
+However you may try some lame CAPTCHA recognition by comparing regions to a pre-defined baseline.
 Let me know if you come up with a cool idea or actually used this in code.

-I'd love to hear about interesting project which didn't get too complicated because of image recognition.
+I'd love to hear
+about interesting projects which didn't get too complicated because of image recognition.